pavish/select-madu/docs/getting-started.md

 ## Installation

 ### Manual
-Download or source the javascript file and css file from any of the following
+Download or source the javascript file and css file from any of the following links
 * [jsDelivr][js-delivr-url]
 * [unpkg][unpkg-url]

-You can also download it directly from the [releases listed in this repository][release-url]
+You can also download it directly from the [releases listed in select-madu repository][release-url]

 ```html
 <head>